Move WordPress uploads out of date folders afterwards

 One click is enough, and the plugin performs all necessary steps automatically:

-- Disable WordPress setting: The plugin also turns off the WordPress option "Organize my uploads into month- and year-based folders" so future uploads land directly in the main uploads folder and are no longer created in date folders.
+- Disable WordPress setting: The plugin also turns off the WordPress option "Organize my uploads into month- and year-based folders" so that future uploads land directly in the main uploads folder and are no longer created in date folders.

 What else can neo Rename do?